runemadsen/rune.js/README.md

 - **Scene Graph**.
 Make a powerful scene graph with a simple API that gets out of the way for beginners.
 - **Virtual dom**.
 In order to optimize for speed, update the SVG element via a virtual DOM like React.
 - **Color modes**.
 Support both RGB and HSB, and make color generation and conversion dead simple.
 - **Computational Geometry**.
-Provide a full-featured set of functions for things like hit-testing and polygon subtraction, without the need for students to code these functions themselves.
+Provide native functions to help with complicated geometry calculations, like hit tests and polygon diffing.
 - **Typography**.
 Provide lower-level access to webfont vectors.

 `rune.js` is very much inspired by Bonsai.js and Two.js.